Getting property back from Kansas police is really hard, even for the innocent. That will change

 “Police departments who collect higher shares of their revenue from fines, fees and forfeitures,” Warren said, “solve crime at significantly lower rates.”

-MacRoberts and criminal justice reform groups had called for the law to go further, including provisions that deny seizures unless someone is convicted of a crime and require juries to make the determination on forfeitures, rather than a judge.
+MacRoberts and criminal justice reform groups had called for the law to go further, including provisions that deny forfeitures unless someone is convicted of a crime and require juries to make the determination on losing property, rather than a judge.

 “At a time when Mexican drug cartels are purposely flooding our state with deadly fentanyl, and Kansans dying by the dozens,” Mattivi said, “now is not the time to eliminate or even curb, one of law enforcement’s most effective tools.”